 How is Mental Illness Treated?

 There are many effective treatments for how to deal with a parent with mental illness.
 Some people need the around-the-clock care that comes with moving into a residential center.
-For others, outpatient care provides the right amount of treatment.
+For others, an outpatient mental health program may provide the right amount of treatment.
 When someone attends outpatient treatment, they attend therapy sessions during the day but can still live in their homes.
 This option allows parents to still be accessible to their children most of the time.
 Additionally, they have time to tend to other personal responsibilities.

 Outpatient care consists of different levels.
 Which level works best for each person depends on their specific situation and treatment needs.
 Options for outpatient care include: